suyash-web/ta-rpa-challenge/README.md

 - Value for "month" can either be an integer or a string.

-There can also be multiple section and they can be passed as a list in workitems as shown below:
+There can also be multiple sections and they can be passed as a list in workitems as shown below:

 ```JSON
 {